-Diffuse/distal oesophageal spasm (DOS) is a motility disorder of the oesophagus.
-On barium swallow, DOS may appear as a corkscrew or rosary bead oesophagus, but this is uncommon.
+Diffuse/distal esophageal spasm (DOS) is a motility disorder of the esophagus.
+On barium swallow, DOS may appear as a corkscrew or rosary bead esophagus, but this is uncommon.
 Manometry is the gold-standard diagnostic test.

-Diffuse oesophageal spasm differs from hypercontracting oesophagus ("nutcracker oesophagus").
+Diffuse esophageal spasm differs from hypercontracting esophagus ("nutcracker esophagus").

 DOS is an unusual cause of non-cardiac chest pain (2%) or dysphagia (4%).
 It occurs most commonly in patients >50 years old but can occur at any age.

 Chest pain and dysphagia are the primary complaints, but severity and occurrence are highly variable.
 Regurgitation may also be a feature (but less common than in achalasia) 5.

 Etiology is unknown but may be related to loss of inhibitory neurones in the distal esophagus.

 - only 60% of barium swallows will be abnormal

 - <5% will show "corkscrew esophagus" or "rosary bead esophagus" where normal peristalsis is interrupted by many tertiary (non-propulsive) contractions occurring in the distal esophagus

 - nonperistaltic contractions, pushing contrast in two directions, can be seen (sometimes the only feature) 5